-Noise and its control in quantum information processing tasks
+Noise and its control in quantum computing systems

-After more than two decades of working towards building a computer based on quantum mechanical principles, a basic obstacle remains: that of noise.
-Noise-suppression techniques have shown encouraging progress, but the noise threshold below which reliable computation can be accomplished is still far from attainable.
-We seek better understanding of the physical nature of the noise affecting quantum information processing (QIP) tasks beyond the naive quantum-channel description, and examine the efficacy of error correction and fault-tolerant schemes for different types of noise and different practical QIP tasks.
+After more than two decades of working towards building a computer based on quantum mechanical principles, a basic obstacle remains: noise.
+Noise-suppression techniques have shown encouraging progress over the years, but the noise threshold below which useful, reliable computation can be accomplished is still far from attainable.
+We seek better understanding of the physical nature of the noise affecting quantum information processing (QIP) tasks beyond the naive quantum-channel description, and examine the efficacy of error correction and fault-tolerant schemes for different types of noise, different practical QIP tasks, and in different physical implementations of quantum computing components.
+Of particular recent interest is the goal of bringing the ideas of quantum error correction and fault tolerance from abstract theory towards actual realisation in near-term quantum devices, and to examine the practical resource costs of doing error correction for large-scale reliable quantum computation.

 Selected past works of relevance: